21 November 2024 | 02:34 pm GMT +7

 Towards regional integration

-The agricultural sector is off to reach its target for the ASEAN Economic Community in 2015 through increased efforts to ease trade between member states, allowing faster movement of perishable goods across long distances.
-The plan is to develop niche-based agriculture, and support it with reduction of trade barriers and construction of needed infrastructure.
+The agricultural sector is continuing its efforts to achieve its target for the ASEAN Economic Community in 2015 through increased efforts to ease trade between member states, allowing faster movement of perishable goods across long distances.
+The plan is to develop niche-based agriculture, and support it with reduction of trade barriers and construction of needed infrastructure.5

 Myanmar, Thailand, Laos, and Cambodia of the Great Mekong Sub-region, which have adequate water supply and lowland areas for tropical agriculture, have placed major emphasis on internal transportation routes to facilitate movement of agricultural and food supply.
 For instance, the Ital-Thai company is looking at a US$ 48 billion deep-sea port and special economic zone project in Dawei (Tavoy) that will ease the trade of goods from the east directly to the Indian Ocean.

 In the Brunei-Malaysia-Indonesia-Philippines (BIMP) growth area, physical integration is as important.
-A Roll-On, Roll-Off (RORO) vessel service is set to start its service between Davao (Philippines) to Bitung (Indonesia) by the middle of 2013.
-The Philippines, Mindanao in particular, offers perfect agro-economic condition and several ideal areas for a wide range of crops.
+A Roll-On, Roll-Off (RORO) vessel service that commenced its operations between Davao (Philippines) to Bitung (Indonesia) in 2017.6 The Philippines, Mindanao in particular, offers perfect agro-economic condition and several ideal areas for a wide range of crops.
 While Brunei, Indonesia, and Malaysia stand out as producers of industrial crops.

 Region-wide, priority is given to the ASEAN Highway Network which involves upgrading of below Class III roads in designated Transit Transport Routes, and completion of the Singapore Kunming Rail Link which is intended to link seven ASEAN countries (Singapore, Malaysia, Thailand, Cambodia, Viet Nam, Myanmar, and Lao) to China.